eggressive/aexivscanner/README.md

 ## Fair Value Estimates

-Fair value estimates are stored in the `FAIR_VALUE_ESTIMATES` dictionary in `aex_scanner.py`.
-You can update these values based on your own DCF analysis or other valuation methods.
+The system supports multiple ways to manage fair value estimates, which are stored in the `FAIR_VALUE_ESTIMATES` dictionary in `aex_scanner.py`.

+### Fair Value Sources

+Fair values can be obtained from:

+1. **SimplyWall.st**: Manual entry using the helper script
+2. **Analyst Targets**: Automatic update using Yahoo Finance analyst target prices
+3. **Custom DCF Analysis**: Manual entry based on your own DCF calculations

 ### Updating from SimplyWall.st